-- Messages can be created from any source:

-- Data, Messages, Events, Files, Web service requests / responses
+- Messages can be created from many sources: - Data, Messages, Events, Files, Web service requests / responses

-- Messages are moved asynchronously using:

-- Queues [Point-to-Point]

-- Topics [Publish/Subscribe]

-WebSphere MQ - Messaging Topology (1)
+WebSphere MQ - Point to Point Messaging

 - The physical world is frequently organised in queues.
 Consider for a moment just how many queues you have been involved in today alone.
 We queue at the Post Office, Supermarket checkout, at traffic lights.
 We write shopping lists and to do lists.
 We use the postal service, voice mail, and of course, the ever present e-mail. - The truth is that queuing is a natural model that allows us to function efficiently.
-Perhaps not surprisingly therefore it turns out that it is also a very useful model in which to organise our applications. - Instead of application A talking synchronously to Application B have Application A 'send a message' to a queue which Application B will read. - Messages can be of any form, the content is not restricted, so they could contain: - Data in general - Data packaged as messages - It might be notification events - Files being moved in a managed FT application - SOAP messages for invoking services
+Perhaps not surprisingly therefore it turns out that it is also a very useful model in which to organise our applications. - Instead of application A talking synchronously to Application B have Application A 'send a message' to a queue which Application B will read. - Messages can be of any form, the content is not restricted, so they could contain: - General data - Data packaged as messages - It might be notification events - Files being moved in a Managed File Transfer application - SOAP messages for invoking services